 HRM Applications and Costs

 The HRM Program is cohort-based, a learning model in which an applicant's capacities to share professional experiences with Program colleagues are at least as important as their undergraduate coursework.
 For this reason, the application process is more flexible than other graduate programs.
-Once you decide the HRM Program is right for you, submit your application by 1 May.
-All applications submitted will be evaluated in early May and the cohort will be filled.
-Applications will be accepted until the cohort is complete or 15 July, whichever comes first.
+Once you decide the HRM Program is right for you, submit your application.
+Applications will be accepted until the cohort is complete or until July 15th, 2018 (whichever comes first).

 Who Should Apply?